nqmn/crimeMYexplorer/README.md

 Live site: <https://nqmn.github.io/crimeMYexplorer/>

-`crimeMYexplorer` is a single-page map in `index.html` that visualizes Malaysian crime data by state or district and enriches it with population, density, income, poverty, unemployment, and inequality context.
+`crimeMYexplorer` is a single-page Malaysia crime explorer in `index.html`.
+It combines live district-level crime data with administrative boundaries and socioeconomic indicators so users can switch between a crime heatmap and a socioeconomic risk map.

-The page uses Leaflet for the map, Chart.js for the yearly trend chart, Papa Parse for CSV export, and Turf.js to calculate area-based density values.
+The page uses Leaflet for mapping, Chart.js for the yearly trend chart, Papa Parse for CSV export, and Turf.js for area and density calculations.

 ## What `index.html` does

-The app starts with Malaysia administrative boundaries and a basemap, then fetches supporting reference data in the background:

-- Crime data from `crime_district`
+On load, the app:

+- Initializes a Leaflet map centered on Malaysia
+- Loads Malaysia state and district GeoJSON boundaries from GitHub
+- Pre-calculates polygon area for density metrics
+- Fetches supporting reference series in the background from `data.gov.my`

+Background reference datasets:

-- Population from `population_district`
+- `population_district`
+- `hh_income_district`
-- Median household income from `hh_income_district` and `hh_income_state`
+- `hh_income_state`
+- `hh_poverty_district`
-- Poverty from `hh_poverty_district` and `hh_poverty_state`
+- `hh_poverty_state`
+- `hh_inequality_district`
-- Inequality from `hh_inequality_district` and `hh_inequality_state`
+- `hh_inequality_state`
+- `lfs_district`
-- Unemployment from `lfs_district` and `lfs_state`
+- `lfs_state`

-When the user clicks **Fetch OpenDOSM Data**, the app first tries to load the official OpenDOSM crime dataset from the DOSM data file endpoint and then falls back to the `data.gov.my` API if needed.
-After loading, it populates the filters, recolors the map, shows a yearly trend line, and enables CSV download for a consolidated dataset.
+When the user clicks **Fetch Live API Data**, the app loads the `crime_district` dataset from `https://api.data.gov.my/data-catalogue/?id=crime_district`, enables the controls, updates the map, shows the yearly trend chart, and reveals a rotating fact banner based on a random crime record.

 ## How to use the page

 1. Open the live site.
-2. Click **Fetch OpenDOSM Data**.
+2. Click **Fetch Live API Data**.
+3. Choose a **Map Layer**:
+   `Crime Map` or `Risk Map`.
-3. Choose the **View Level**.
+4. Choose a **View Level**:
+   `States` or `Districts`.
-4. Adjust the **Year** slider.
+5. Adjust the **Year** slider.
-5. Narrow the results with **Crime Category** and **Crime Type**.
+6. Filter by **Crime Category** and **Crime Type**.
-6. Hover on a state or district to inspect the tooltip.
+7. Hover an area to inspect the tooltip.
-7. Use the save button to download the consolidated CSV.
+8. Click the save icon to export the consolidated CSV.
+9. Click the **Did you know?** banner to refresh the fact.

-`States` aggregates crimes by state, while `Districts` aggregates crimes by district. `All Years` sums crime counts across all available years, while a specific year filters crime counts to that year only.
+`All Years` sums crimes across all available years.
+A specific year filters crime counts to that year only.

-## What the map shows
+## Map layers

+### Crime Map

-The choropleth color is based on the total filtered crime count for each area.
+The default choropleth colors areas by filtered total crime count.

-- Darker red means a higher crime count relative to the current filtered view.
+- Darker red means more filtered crimes
-- Pale areas mean fewer or zero crimes in the current filtered view.
+- Pale areas mean fewer or zero filtered crimes

+The legend is scaled relative to the current filtered maximum.

+### Risk Map

+The alternate choropleth colors areas by a `0` to `10` socioeconomic risk score.

+- `8` to `10`: Very High
+- `6` to `< 8`: High
+- `4` to `< 6`: Medium
+- `2` to `< 4`: Low-Medium
+- `0` to `< 2`: Low
+- No fill emphasis: no supporting data available

+This score is a contextual socioeconomic summary.
+It is not a crime prediction and not a measure of personal safety.

+## Tooltip contents

-The tooltip can show:
+Depending on the selected area and available data, the tooltip can show:

 - Total crimes
 - Population
-- Population density
+- Population density per square kilometer
 - Crime rate per 100,000 residents
 - Median income
 - Relative poverty
 - Unemployment
-- Income Inequality (Gini coefficient)
+- Income inequality (Gini coefficient)
 - Socioeconomic risk score
 - Crime-type breakdown

+For supporting metrics, the app first tries the selected year.
+If that year is unavailable, it falls back to the closest available earlier year, or the latest available record.

 ## Score calculation

-The socioeconomic score shown in the tooltip and CSV is a weighted score from `0` to `10`.
+The socioeconomic score is calculated on a `0` to `10` scale:

-Higher scores mean a location has weaker socioeconomic conditions according to the app's selected indicators.
-It is not a prediction of crime and it is not a measure of individual safety.

-### Formula

-The score is calculated as:

 ```text
 Score =